ansys/scade-design-rules/doc/source/rules/project_structure/lib_projects_operators.rst

-.. index:: single: Lib Projects Operators
+.. index:: single: No top-level operator in lib projects

 No top-level operator in lib projects
 =====================================